Motivational Interviewing for Substance Use Disorder

 Recovery from substance use disorders can often feel out of reach.
 If you are seeking help or helping a loved one with addiction, motivational interviewing can help get you there.
 Treating your addiction could be the biggest way to turn your life in the direction you want to go.

 Do not compromise the quality or effectiveness of your treatment.
-Contact our inpatient addiction treatment facility in Las Vegas right now to learn more about our programming, including our medical detox and sober living programs to get started on your recovery.
+Contact our inpatient addiction treatment facility in Las Vegas right now to learn more about our programming, including our medical detox and sober living programs, as well as other types of addiction treatment we offer, to get started on your recovery.